 Most recording and sound player systems are a distraction to the educational climate we work hard to create at South Albany High School.
 Additionally, we cannot guarantee the security of personal items brought to school.
-IPods, Cell Phones, and MP3 Players are the most lost item reported at school and to APD.
+IPods and Cell Phones are the most lost item reported at school and to APD.
 While we understand how important some of these electronic devices are to our students, it may be best to leave them home to avoid risk of loss and to help students focus.
 In the event students chose to bring these devices to school, we have the following policy:

-School Policy for cell phones and other electronic devices (IPods, MP3, etc.):
+School Policy for Cell Phones and Other Electronic Devices

-Devices MAY be used between classes, at lunch, before/after school in an appropriate manner.

-Devices Are NOT to be used during scheduled class times - in classroom, hallway, restroom, outdoors (Going to the restroom to text someone is NOT an appropriate response to the rules).
-To be clear, our school policy is OFF AND AWAY during class.

-Devices are NOT to be used as a calculator or other device in class without direct teacher permission.

-Personal music devices are NOT to be used at any time in the classroom without direct teacher permission.

-Headphones, earbuds, etc. are to be put away - out of sight during class time.

-A "Phone Day Use" pass may be obtained from the front office for family emergencies.
+- Devices MAY be used between classes, at lunch, before/after school in an appropriate manner. - Devices are NOT to be used as a calculator or other device in class without direct teacher permission. - Personal music devices are NOT to be used at any time in the classroom without direct teacher permission. - Headphones, earbuds, etc. are to be put away out of sight during class time. - A "Phone Day Use" pass may be obtained from the front office for family emergencies.

-Cyberbullying

-Cyberbullying is the use of any electronic communication device to harass, intimidate or bully and is strictly forbidden.
-Any potential incidents of cyberbullying will be investigated and appropriate consequences will be assigned, including but not limited to, suspension, expulsion, loss of privilege and notification of law enforcement.
-Off campus and outside-of school-time conduct that interferes with school and district policies may also be the basis for disciplinary action as it has the potential to disrupt or impact the safe education of an individual.